 - Finally, many micronutrients help reduce oxidative stress and fight free radicals – both important factors in fighting cystic acne and pimples.
 In fact, research indicates that fish oil 🐟 with known antioxidant properties significantly improved moderate to severe acne.

-While the arguments in favor of taking a supplement or two are compelling, there are also concerns regarding this treatment option.
+While the arguments in favor of taking a supplement or two are compelling, some people may have concerns regarding this treatment option.

 Can It Be Dangerous?